mossgreen/mossgreen.github.io/_posts/2019-06-16-Java-Bean-VS-Spring-Bean.md

 A Java object can be a JavaBean, a POJO and a Spring bean all at the same time.

+## POJO

+POJO is an acronym for **Plain Old Java Object**.
+The term was coined by Martin Fowler et. al., as a ‘fancy’ way to describe ordinary Java Objects that do not require a framework to use, nor need to be run in a application server environment.
+It is often used to distinguish simpler, lightweight Java objects from ‘heavyweight’ code like EJBs.
+The use of these kind of lightweight objects in programming is described in books such as “POJOs in Action” and advocated by frameworks like Spring.

 ## Java Bean

+The concept of **JavaBeans** was originally devised for Swing to facilitate the development of standalone GUI components, but the pattern has been repurposed for the land of Spring beans and back-end persistence with Hibernate.

-**JavaBeans** are classes that encapsulate many objects into a single object (the bean).
+**JavaBeans** are classes that encapsulate many objectss into a single object (the bean).
 The name "Bean" was given to encompass the following standards, which aims to create reusable software components for Java.

 1. Must implement Serializable.
 2. It should have a public no-arg constructor.